mitchvm/tabnav/README.md

 By default, TabNav supports both borderless and bordered tables.
 To be able to support borderless tables, however, any line of (non-raw) text containing a pipe character is considered to be part of a table.

-So if I put a pipe right here | then this line of text is considered to be a table.
+Since this is a Markdown file, if I put a pipe right here | then this line of text is considered to be a table with two cells.

 If you only use bordered Markdown tables, you can configure TabNav to be more restrictive in what it considers to be a table.
 See [Context Configuration](#context-configuration).